How to Light a BBQ | The Range

 1. Get Your Gas BBQ Ready

-Start by giving your grill a quick clean, ensuring there’s no leftover food debris or grease.
-Next, check that your propane or natural gas tank is properly connected and has enough fuel.
-If your grill has multiple burners, make sure the knobs are in the off position before lighting.
+Just like the charcoal grill, start by giving your grill a quick clean so there’s no leftover food debris or grease.
+Check that your propane or natural gas tank is properly connected and has enough fuel (no one wants to run out mid grilling sesh!)
+If your grill has multiple burners, make sure the knobs are in the off position before lighting to avoid any nasty surprises.

 2. Open the Lid

-Before lighting, open the lid of your BBQ.
-This prevents gas from building up inside and ensures proper airflow when you ignite the burners.
+Before going ahead and lighting, open the lid of your BBQ - this prevents gas from building up inside and ensures proper airflow when you ignite the burners.

 3. Turn on the Gas

-If you’re using a propane tank, make sure to slowly turn the valve on.
-Don’t open it all the way just yet, about a half turn is generally enough.
-If you're connected to natural gas, just ensure that the main gas valve is open.
+Using a propane tank?
+Make sure to slowly turn the valve on to slowley release the gas.
+Don’t open it all the way just yet!
+About a half turn should be enough.
+If you’re connected to natural gas, just ensure that the main gas valve is open and ready to go.

 lightabbq Pis